 Our school is registered as an Arts Award Centre and we have two teachers who are qualified Arts Award assessors (Mrs Richards EYFS/KS1 and Miss Dunning KS2).
 The school is also proud to be working towards achieving the Artsmark award and we have an arts ambassador from each class to represent the children's voices regarding The Arts.

 We aim to provide children with enriching opportunities, such as working with local artists and exhibiting their work at local Arts Festivals.
 We are proud to be part of the Ignite Music Festivals and Amasing project and have given children the opportunities to represent our school in art, drama and dance workshops.

 - 'Happiness and memories', showcase at Storyhouse in Chester.

-- M&M productions and workshop for the Year 6 children.
+- Being part of an audience at regular M&M productions and subsequent workshops.
 Recent performances have included Oliver Twist and Sleeping Beauty.

 - School Choir events

 For great websites, visit www.classicsforkids.com for music and www.tate.org.uk/kids for art.

 As a school, we work in partnership with specialist coaches from VARA sports to deliver our PE curriculum.
 We provide a range of sports breakfast, lunchtime and after school clubs, run by staff and external providers.
 Some of which include: